zenchild/viewpoint-spws/README.md

 Viewpoint for Sharepoint Web Services
 ================================
 This is a Ruby client library for Sharepoint Web Services.
-If you've used my Viewpoint library for Exchange Web Services you will no doubt notice a similar feel to this library.
+If you've used my [Viewpoint library for Exchange Web Services](https://github.com/zenchild/Viewpoint) you will no doubt notice a similar feel to this library.
+It however cannot be a one-for-one do to the way Sharepoint splits its web services among man different services.

-It however cannot be a one-for-one do to the way Sharepoint splits its web services amongst man different services.
-There is still quite a lot that needs to be done with the model presentation layer, but if you have a more daring personality the web service backend is fairly complete for the web services that I've chosen to expose thus far.
-I've also tried to document each back-end method to its fullest and I also link to the Microsoft docs where I fall short.
+There is still quite a lot that needs to be done with the model layer.
+However, if you are a more daring personality the web service back-end is fairly complete for the web services I've chosen to expose thus far.
+I've also tried to document each back-end method to its fullest and to provide links to the Microsoft docs where I fall short.
 Documentation should be up to date on [rubydoc.info](http://rubydoc.info/github/zenchild/viewpoint-spws/frames).

 ## Example Usage